Island Home Park

 In the early 1800s, Moses White, son of the city’s founder James White, owned this area including a small Island in the river downstream from the city of Knoxville, later known as “Williams Island” after the subsequent owner who then sold much of the land to Perez Dickinson, whose legacy still infuses the landscape.

 A wealthy Massachusetts merchant and banker, and cousin of poet Dickinson, Perez Dickinson moved to Knoxville in 1829 where his brother, Joseph Estabrook, was the principal of the Knoxville Female Academy, and later became the President of East Tennessee College (now UT).
-Perez himself served as principal of the Hampden Sidney School in Knoxville before studying at East Tennessee College.
+Dickinson himself served as principal of the Hampden Sidney School in Knoxville before studying at East Tennessee College.
 After graduation his educational career deviated into a business partnership with James Cowan leading to the formation of an enduring grocery and dry goods wholesale business, Cowan, McClung, and Dickinson.
 Dickinson also served as President of First National Bank, and according to French Broad-Holston Country: A History of Knox County Tennessee (East Tennessee Historical Society, 1946) “its stockholders were always paid in gold as long as Dickinson was President.”

 Perez Dickinson’s Island Home Estate looking west, circa 1890s.
 (Courtesy McClung Historical Collection)